ludmila-vo/gemini/README.md

 ## Features

 - **Codebase Bundling**: Automatically walks your project directory, filters out binaries and dependency directories (`vendor`, `.git`, `node_modules`, etc.), and bundles target source files (`.go`, `.mod`, `.sum`, `.json`, `.yaml`, `.md`, etc.) into a clean Markdown representation to use as prompt context.
+- **Inclusion & Exclusion Filters**: Explicitly filter which files are bundled into the codebase context using comma-separated pattern lists (e.g., only include specific files, or exclude certain directories/tests).
 - **Smart Response Parsing**: Parses special formatting markers from the Gemini model response and automatically writes new or modified files back to your local workspace securely.
 - **Automatic Commit Messages**: Extracts proposed conventional commit messages from the response and saves them to `proposed-cm~.txt` for easy Git commits.
 - **Resilience**: Features automatic retry with exponential backoff on `503 Service Unavailable` API errors.